GIScience/climate-action-heating-emissions/README.md

 | 2011 to 2019 | 74.1                        | EnEV 2007*        |
 | Since 2019   | 74.1                        | EnEV 2007*        |

-When the age of a building is unknown, we assign it the mean energy consumption rate of buildings recorded in co2online (126.7 kWh).

 ### Emission factors
 We use carbon dioxide emission factors from the Probas database for [gas](https://data.probas.umweltbundesamt.de/datasetdetail/process.xhtml?uuid=4c06c7a1-cdec-46cd-9929-0df2a70b8897&version=02.44.152&stock=PUBLIC&lang=de), [oil](https://data.probas.umweltbundesamt.de/datasetdetail/process.xhtml?uuid=26f4942c-889a-4b07-a2e7-3c6d8e74227e&version=02.44.152&stock=PUBLIC&lang=de), and [coal](https://data.probas.umweltbundesamt.de/datasetdetail/process.xhtml?uuid=cb66d367-05d9-485e-b301-24f7b88b4320&version=02.44.152&stock=PUBLIC&lang=de).
 Note that we use emission factors for "unit processes", meaning that they include emissions related to burning the fuels for heat, but do not include other upstream and downstream emissions in the lifecycle of the fuels.